Olympic medal table: Medal count ranking

 The gold first ranking system described above is used by most of the world media, as well as the IOC.
 While the gold first ranking system has been used occasionally by some American media outlets, newspapers in the United States primarily publish medal tables ordered by the total number of medals won.

 This difference in rankings has its origins in the early days of the Olympics, when the IOC did not publish or recognise medal tables.
-Before the 2002 Winter Olympics the difference in ranking system received scant notice, since in recent Olympic history the country that led in total medals also led in the gold count.
-However, during the 2002 Winter Olympics Germany won the highest number of medals (36), but earned one gold medal fewer than Norway - the latter winning 13.
-A similar situation occurred at the 2008 Summer Olympics, with China and U.S. topping the gold and total medal tallies respectively, and then again at the 2010 Winter Olympics when Canada and the U.S. finished 1st and 3rd respectively in the "gold first" ranking and 3rd and 1st respectively in terms of total medals won.
+During the 2008 Summer Olympics, with China and the U.S. topping the gold and total medal tallies respectively, and then again at the 2010 Winter Olympics when Canada and the U.S. finished 1st and 3rd respectively in the "gold first" ranking, and 3rd and 1st respectively in terms of total medals won.
 Other exceptions are the 1896, 1912, and 1964 Summer Olympics when the United States finished first in gold medal count, but second in the overall medal count.
 In an 24 August 2008 news conference, IOC President Jacques Rogge confirmed that the IOC does not have a view on any particular ranking system.

 Finally, an inherent bias has been observed in these medal rankings against team sports.
 While in individual sports there are multiple chances for a single athlete to win a medal, in team sports a group of athletes can only win one medal for their country.
-If we combine the men's and women's swimming events, there are 90 possible medals that can be achieved by success in the sport.
-Basketball or soccer, on the contrary, have just 2 possible medals each.
+If the men's and women's swimming events are combined, there are ninety possible medals that can be achieved by success in the sport.
+Basketball or football, on the contrary, have just two possible gold medals each.
 This circumstance is detrimental to countries with a strong tradition in team sports, and has led some to propose a system where all the individual medals given out to team members are counted.
 It has also been noted that, with medals standing as an indicator of Olympic success, the current system acts as an incentive for countries to increase funding and support to individual sports.